 Road Trip To 8 Of South Carolina’s National Parks For A Trip Through History

-Did you know South Carolina is home to so many history-related National Park Service units?
-How many have you already explored?
-For more of South Carolina’s fascinating history, take a peek at these 12 random facts about South Carolina that you may not already know are true.
+What are your favorite National Parks to visit in South Carolina?
+For more of our state’s fascinating history, take a peek at these 12 random facts about South Carolina that you may not already know are true.

-Robin Jarvis is a travel and entertainment writer and editor for OnlyInYourState.com with a bachelor's degree in Journalism.
+Robin Jarvis is a travel writer and editor for OnlyInYourState.com with a bachelor's degree in Journalism.
 Her love for travel has taken her to many parts of the world.
-She spent more than two decades living on the coast in South Carolina and currently lives in the mountains of North Carolina - although she still makes it back to see family in South Carolina quite often.
-When she's not working, she loves to hike, kayak, and check out new adventures.
-Get in touch at r[email protected]
+She's lived in the Carolinas for nearly three decades and currently resides in Charleston.
+When she's not working, she loves to cook with friends and check out new adventures.
+General questions and FAM tours: email@example.com.